Injury Attorneys | Restoring LivesTM

 By that measure, the current steering column recall is moderate in scale.
 It also pales in comparison to the size of the largest recall in history, which is currently underway.
 That recall, of defective airbags manufactured by Takata, could affect as many as 100 million vehicles, many of them in the United States.
 While the Subaru steering column problem hasn’t resulted in any known injuries or deaths, the Takata defect has led to at least ten deaths and more than one hundred serious injuries worldwide.
 So far, fewer than 9,000 of the vehicles covered by the Takata recall have been Subarus.

-The Takata defects and associated recalls have led to numerous lawsuits filed by those injured and the survivors of those killed, as well as by vehicle owners whose cars have lost value because of the problem.
-The state of Hawaii has sued on behalf of consumers, and other states might follow.
-Only last week, Takata’s CEO finally announced he would resign after more than three years of continuously expanding scandal and $200 million in fines from US regulators.
+The Takata defects and associated recalls have led to numerous lawsuits filed by those injured and the survivors of those killed as well as by vehicle owners whose cars have lost value because of the problem.